Create Effective Display Ads: Google Best Practices

 Get started: Change the ad rotation setting for your Display campaign.

 - Rotate in fresh display ads every few weeks.

 Why: Even great banners can become less effective over time.
 Ad rotation prevents people from developing ad fatigue.

 For more best practices on the Google Display Network, check out our guide Making the Most of Display Advertising.

 1 Note: You’ll only need to provide a short and long headline, description, image and URL to get started with responsive ads.

 2 Source: Google internal data, January 2017

-3 Note: An HD version of a 300 x 250 ad would be 600 x 500, which means the image would have twice as many pixels.
+3 Note: An HD version of a 300 x 250 ad would be 600 x 500, which means the image would have four times as many pixels.